Environmental protection

 Red Bloodwood (Corymbia gummifera)

-Threatened species protected at our Picton site include the Southern Myotis Bat, Large-eared Pied Bat and the Cumberland Plain Land Snail.
 Ecological communities protected at Picton Farm include Grey Myrtle – Lilly Pilly dry rainforest in dry gullies of the Sydney Basin Bioregion and South East Corner Bioregion, Cumberland Plain shale woodlands, Sydney Turpentine – Ironbark forest, and Cumberland shale sandstone Ironbark forest.

 Our second site was the Winmalee Water Resource Recovery Facility, surrounded by the Blue Mountains National Park.
-Ecological communities protected at Sydney Water's biodiversity offset site at Winmalee include Red Bloodwood – Grey Gum woodland, Red Bloodwood – Scribbly Gum woodland, Smooth-barked Apple – Red Bloodwood, and Leucopogon fletcheri subsp. fletcheri.
+Ecological communities protected at the biodiversity offset site at Winmalee include Red Bloodwood – Grey Gum woodland, Red Bloodwood – Scribbly Gum woodland, Smooth-barked Apple – Red Bloodwood, and Leucopogon fletcheri subsp. fletcheri.

 If you have questions about our Biodiversity Offsets Program, email biodiversityoffsets@sydneywater.com.au.